 In the beginning, it was tough to track something and keep metrics of everything I was doing because I didn’t have fancy tools like a CRM.
 I just did what my mentor told me.
 It was a lot of “Let’s try it and see how it works.”
 Someone told me you have to make ten phone calls in order to get one person to commit, so I thought I should apply that to door knocking.
 I’d rather go in person and shake someone’s hand instead of calling.
 So, I did door knock a lot.
 I hit probably 1,000 houses plus my first year.
 I hit about 200 in one day.

-You’ve branded yourself online as “The Millennial Realtor®.”
+You’ve branded yourself online as “The Millennial Agent.”
 Why did you choose to go that route, and how has that worked into the value you’re presenting online?

-“The Millennial Realtor®” really just came from the concept that I’m a young guy, I’m a real estate agent, but I know I don’t want to just be called Ed Stulak.
+It really just came from the concept that I’m a young guy, I’m a real estate agent, but I know I don’t want to just be called Ed Stulak.
 I want a fancy title like everyone has.
-I liked “The Millennial Realtor®”—it clicked—and something in my heart told me to go with it.
 From that little name right there, I’ve gotten a lot of connections.

 What has been the biggest struggle in creating your own personal brand?

-Everything I’m doing as “The Millennial Realtor®” makes sense.
 I’m a millennial on social media.
 That’s what millennials do: they wake up and they’re glued to their phones.
-Now I want to take it to a next step—a valuable step—and that is teaching REALTORS® to do the same thing.
+Now I want to take it to a next step—a valuable step—and that is teaching agents to do the same thing.
 Take social media and run with it the right way.